strohs/challenges/README.md

 # Programming Challenges
-A collection of my solutions to programming challenges from various websites
+My personal archive of solutions to programming challenges from various websites.

 These solutions are from:
 - [dailyprogrammer](https://reddit.com/r/dailyprogrammer)